dylan9081/trialreadmeforwaterlevelsensor/README.md

-# trialreadmeforwaterlevelsensor
-trail read me

- Open Water Level Sensor
+# Open Water Level Sensor

 This GitHub repository is intended to serve as supplementary information to a manuscript in the journal Oceanography, in the special section DIY (do-it-yourself) Oceanography.